zacharyr0th/website/public/articles/unbanked-to-bankless.md

 The US government spends all its tax revenue and wants to borrow money to keep spending.
 The US government issues US Treasury notes, bills, and bonds to increase liquidity.
 These notes, bills, and bonds – treasuries – are I-owe-yous that will be paid back with interest.
 This interest rate is called the risk-free rate, although that name is misleading.
-Treasuries, like all forms of fixed income, are legal contracts that require buyers to be paid by a certain date.
+Treasuries, like all forms of fixed income, are legal contracts that require buyers to be paid by a specific date.
 Previously issued US Treasuries must be paid off with interest, so the US government either uses tax revenue or issues new Treasuries to pay off old debts.
 Usually, they issue new debt.
 Now, let's look at the definition of a Ponzi scheme on the SEC's website.